ECC memory: Registered memory

 Registered, or buffered, memory is not the same as ECC; the technologies perform different functions.
 It is usual for memory used in servers to be both registered, to allow many memory modules to be used without electrical problems, and ECC, for data integrity.
-Memory used in desktop computers is usually neither, for economy.
-However, unbuffered (not-registered) ECC memory is available, and some non-server motherboards support ECC functionality of such modules when used with a CPU that supports ECC.
-Registered memory does not work reliably in motherboards without buffering circuitry, and vice versa.

-Advantages and disadvantages
+Cost and benefits

-Ultimately, there is a trade-off between protection against unusual loss of data and a higher cost.
+The use of ECC to increase data security often comes with a bigger expense, resulting in a marginally slower performance and higher memory costs.

-ECC memory usually involves a higher price when compared to non-ECC memory, due to additional hardware required for producing ECC memory modules, and due to lower production volumes of ECC memory and associated system hardware.
-Motherboards, chipsets and processors that support ECC may also be more expensive.
+ECC memory is more expensive than non-ECC memory due to its additional error-checking functionality.
+The added extra cost of ECC memory for 1 GB in 2010 varies between $0 and $15, depending on performance and manufacturer.
+The design of ECC and its purpose in high-reliability workloads positioned it to have additional overhead for validation and the added extra circuit-level designs within the memory.
+The said features typically result in higher costs for the implementation of ECC.

-ECC support varies among motherboard manufacturers so ECC memory may simply not be recognized by a ECC-incompatible motherboard.
-Most motherboards and processors for less critical applications are not designed to support ECC.
+Motherboard manufacturers may choose to add ECC compatibility of varying levels depending on the market segment.
 Some ECC-enabled boards and processors are able to support unbuffered (unregistered) ECC, but will also work with non-ECC memory; system firmware enables ECC functionality if ECC memory is installed.

 ECC may lower memory performance by around 2–3 percent on some systems, depending on the application and implementation, due to the additional time needed for ECC memory controllers to perform error checking.
 However, modern systems integrate ECC testing into the CPU, generating no additional delay to memory accesses as long as no errors are detected.

-ECC supporting memory may contribute to additional power consumption due to error correcting circuitry.
+This is not the case for in-band ECC, which stores tables used for protection in a reserved region of main system memory, supported by Intel for Chromebooks, which showed little impact on web browsing and productivity tasks, but caused up to a 25% reduction in gaming and video editing benchmarks.